GoekeLab/xpore/docs/source/quickstart.rst

             method: t-test
             threshold: 0.1

+Note that if high accuracy is required, the ``prefiltering`` section should be removed and the processing time is accordingly longer.
 See the :ref:`Configuration file page <configuration>` for details.

 3. Now that we have the data and the configuration file ready for modelling differential modifications using ``xpore-diffmod``.